Skip to main content

 • Participants: This workshop is right for you if you are practicing or overseeing monitoring in the field of conflict transformation, human rights, or other fields of social change.

-For more information and to register please send an email to: rethinkingmonitoring@posteo.de
+For more information and to discuss your individual offer please send an email to: rethinkingmonitoring@posteo.de